Cart 0

 Mississippi Park Connection is proud to support wildlife monitoring within the Mississippi National River and Recreation Area through our joint-volunteer program with the National Park Service.
 Volunteers help to support National Park Rangers in monitoring for Beavers, River Otters, Mussels, Migratory Birds, Frogs, and more!

-Ranger Allie Holdhusen describes one opportunity from last summer:
+Ranger Allison Holdhusen (she/her/they), Biological Science Technician, Mississippi National River and Recreation Area describes one opportunity from last summer:

-It’s important to consider that as recently as the 1970’s mussels were nearly absent from our stretch of the river, and today MISS hosts 29 of the historic 41 species, which is a huge rebound in our lifetimes, thanks to improvements in water quality and stewardship efforts.
+It’s important to consider that as recently as the 1970’s mussels were nearly absent from our stretch of the river.
+Today MISS hosts 29 of the historic 41 species, a huge rebound in our lifetimes, thanks to improvements in water quality and stewardship efforts.
 Quality habitats and low numbers of invasive zebra mussels in the upper reaches of the Park make our waters a unique and valuable refuge for freshwater mussels.

 While mussels have made a comeback here, they face compounding threats and stressors from development, dams, dredging and the spread of invasive species, water pollution like chloride from road salts, and extreme weather events.
-Floods and shifting channels are a natural part of river dynamics, but the more recent, notable floods and higher river discharge could have impacts on mussel populations that can be difficult to track.
-For sensitive species like the endangered Winged Mapleleaf, Snuffbox, Spectaclecase, and Higgins eye mussels these stressors are significant threats to the survival of the species, some of which have last remaining populations in small reaches of the Upper Mississippi River and it’s tributaries.
+Floods and shifting channels are a natural part of river dynamics, but the more recent notable floods and higher river discharge could have impacts on mussel populations that can be difficult to track.
+For sensitive species like the endangered Winged Mapleleaf, Snuffbox, Spectaclecase, and Higgins eye mussels, these stressors are significant threats to the survival of the species, some of which have the last remaining populations in small reaches of the Upper Mississippi River and its tributaries.

-Thanks to dedicated monitoring volunteers for supporting this and other monitoring efforts within the National Park, we can help support these critical and endangered species.
+Thanks to dedicated monitoring volunteers who support this and other monitoring efforts within the National Park, we can help support these critical and endangered species.

 In 2024, Mississippi Park Connection continued to create inclusive outdoor experiences, fostering a deeper connection to nature for Black, Indigenous, and People of Color in the Twin Cities.
 Our programs provide opportunities to explore the Mississippi River and its surrounding parks in welcoming, community-centered spaces that encourage everyone to find belonging in the outdoors.
-In 2024, Mississippi Park Connection hosted XX events, reaching XXX individuals.
+In 2024, Mississippi Park Connection hosted 35 events, reaching 366 individuals.

 In previous years, the program focused on outdoor activities that expanded narratives of the human relationship with the river and land, including kayaking, tree planting, tree identification, and mushroom foraging.
 This past year, we built on this foundation by introducing gatherings encouraging personal reflection and deeper connections to nature.
 New events included yoga, Sunset Serenade—a sound bath immersed in nature—and Body Prayers, where participants danced and moved freely in the outdoors.